B2hu/B2hu.github.io/_posts/2025-07-23-DCSync Attack.md

   path: /./media/post5/kerberos.png
 ---
 Hi,Welcome again to a new Kerberos abuse blog post.
 In this blog post, I will demonstrate and simulate a very classic yet interessting Active Directory and Kerberos abuse attack: the **DCSync** attack.
 So, let's get started!
-> In this post i will not explain Kerberos Protocol, refer to the previus post where i have already explained it or click this link <a href="https://b2hu.me/posts/AS-REP-Roasting-Attack">here</a>
+> In this post, I won’t explain the Kerberos protocol.
+You can refer to the previous post where I already covered it, or click this link: <a href="https://b2hu.me/posts/AS-REP-Roasting-Attack">here</a>.
 {: .prompt-info }

 ## DCSync :
 **DCSync** is a post-exploitation technique where an attacker impersonates a Domain Controller (DC) and abuses the **Directory Replication Service Remote Protocol (DRSR)** to extract sensitive information, such as **NTLM password hashes, Kerberos tickets, and even KRBTGT account credentials** — the keys to forging Golden Tickets.